-I. Vertical Damper Adjustment
+J. Damper Adjustment

-Refer to the vent graph on page 11.
+See vent graph for recommendations on page 11 before you begin your adjustment.
 If your installation falls within the range of the gray shaded area of graph, it may be necessary to make an adjustment to the vertical damper to improve the flame appearance in your appliance.